-It is important for parents/ carers to let the school know of any change to your mobile/ home telephone number and change of address.
+It is important for parents/carers to let the school know of any change to your mobile/ home telephone number and change of address.
 If for any reason, you are unsure if the school is open, please contact the school or Education Resources, Operations Service, Almada Street, Hamilton.
-(Telephone 01698 454545) or email us at: education@southlanarkshire.gov.uk
+(Telephone 01698 454545) or email us at: education@southlanarkshire.gov.uk or visit the website www.southlanarkshire.gov.uk

-SCHOOL HOLIDAY DATES 2021 - 2022
+SCHOOL HOLIDAY DATES 2023 - 2024